Figma tutorial: a first app

 Hover over de Next button, click the blue dot and drag to the second screen while holding down the mouse.
 Release the mouse when the second frame highlights:

 In the same way, connect the back button to the first screen.
-Now hit the play button to test the prototype.
-It will open in a new tab.
+It might have already an interaction, so, from the interactions on the right, click the destination and set that to the first screen:

 5. Share